 You have an existing relationship (i.e. purchased something or used certain services) with an associated and/or affiliated website; and/or

 Someone may have signed you up to receive newsletters, promotions, services or e-mail communications from an associated Web site without your permission.

-Under the foregoing scenarios, the e-mail communication received would not violate the Company’s Spam Policy or TOU because it would have been authorized, or at least appear to have been authorized, by you or there is an existing relationship between you and the sender.
+Under the above scenarios, the e-mail communication received would not violate the Company’s spam or TOU policy because it would have been authorized, or at least appears to have been authorized, by you or there is an existing relationship between you and the sender.